Electrical Engineering (EE)

 EE 4356.
 Power Electronics.

 This course provides an introduction to power electronics and the use of such circuits for the control and conversion of electric power.
 Topics include semiconductor power devices and characteristics, DC-DC and multilevel converters, power inverters, and AC voltage controllers.
-Prerequisite: EE 4350 with a grade of "C" or better.
+Prerequisite: [EE 4350 or [EE 3350 and EE 3150]] with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.